rcl-coding/tutorial-csharp-advanced/lessons/lesson2.md

 ## Delegates

-Coders often  to pass a method as a parameter of other methods.
+Coders often need to pass a method as a parameter to other methods.
 For this purpose we create and use delegates.

 - Add a delegate named DelegateAdder